eBay/EBNObservable/Documentation.md

 ## Minutiae

 The collection classes work by declaring themselves to be subclasses of their NSMutable* classes, while also using composition to actually implement their collection behavior with an instance variable of the same NSMutable* type.
-They then have a EBNObservable collection proxy object which is used as the message forwarding target for EBNObservable messages sent to the collection.

 The reason for the odd subclass-plus-private-implementation thing is because the NS collection classes are class clusters, where the top-level object just defines the protocol and hidden subclasses actually implement the behavior.
 Therefore, our collection objects need to subclass Apple's in order to interoperate as collections, but they can't call super to implement their behaviors as the superclass doesn't implement them.

 # LazyLoader Reference #

-LazyLoader is a subclass of Observable, and introduces a few new capabilities appropriate for model objects.
+LazyLoader is a class that leverages Observable to introduce a few new capabilities appropriate for model objects.
 LazyLoader allows for the creation of several types of *synthetic properties*, which in this context means a property whose value is synthesized from other values.

 Using LazyLoader requires that you declare your object to be a subclass of LazyLoader.
 It is intended to be used for objects in the model layer of your application.